 A juicer can end up in the appliance graveyard at the back of your deepest cabinet or as a countertop dust collector if you do not find it easy to use.
 The best juicers require very little preparation and are simple to assemble and clean.
 We considered factors like how many parts you have to wash with each use and how many cuts we had to make to prepare the produce in all three recipes so they could fit in each juicer.
 The less you have to cut each ingredient before juicing, the better.
 Dishwasher-safe parts also make a juicer more likely to be used instead of stored.

-With a lot of rpm and watts coursing through these juicers, they have the potential to wake the neighborhood, or at least the household.
-We used a decibel (dB) meter to measure how much noise each unit generates.
+With all the cutting, pressing and grinding, these machines have the potential to wake the neighborhood, or at least the household.
+We used a decibel meter to measure how much noise each unit generates.
 This can be a deciding factor if you want to make juice in the early morning.

 If you are absolutely sold on a specific juicer, you will find a way to make it fit into your kitchen somehow, but we like the units that make a small footprint on your countertop.
-Built-in cord storage and a nonslip base also add to the convenience of a machine.
+Longer cords and a nonslip base also add to the convenience of a machine.
 With all of the liquid involved in juicing, it is safer and easier if the machine stays in one place.

 Help & Support

 A long and strong warranty helps build trust in a product.
+The best juicer machine warranties cover three years or more.
 We like the manufacturers that stand by their juicers with good warranties and lots of easy ways to access customer service representatives if you have a question.

 A fresh juicing routine can add vital nutrients and wonderful flavor to your life.
-A glass of fresh fruit and vegetable juice can be much more appetizing than a bowl of raw produce.
-The right juicer can help you start a healthy habit that will last a lifetime.
+A glass of fresh fruit and vegetable juice can be much more appetizing than a bowl of raw produce, and the right juicer can help you start a healthy habit that will last a lifetime.